Nancy Drew: The White Wolf of Icicle Creek

 The White Wolf of Icicle Creek is the 16th installment in the Nancy Drew point-and-click adventure game series by Her Interactive and by Sega for the Wii.
 It is available to play on Microsoft Windows platforms and Wii.
 Players take on the first-person view of a fictional amateur sleuth, Nancy Drew, and must solve a mystery by interrogating suspects, solving puzzles, and discovering clues.
 The game is loosely based on the book The Mystery of the Mother Wolf (2000).

 The game was originally released in June 2007 for Windows and was ported to the Wii in December 2008.
 The latter incorporated the Wii's unique control scheme into the gameplay and mini-games.
 It is rated E by ESRB, and contains moments of mild violence and references to alcoholic beverages.

 Plot

 Nancy Drew travels to Alberta, Canada to stay at the Icicle Creek Lodge when Chantal Moique, the owner of the lodge, asks her to investigate a recent string of suspicious accidents that have occurred there.
-The same white wolf has appeared at the scene of each accident and disappears when the police arrive.
+The same white gray wolf has appeared at the scene of each accident and disappears when the police arrive.
 As Nancy arrives at the lodge, an explosion destroys the bunkhouse and a wolf howl is heard ominously in the distance.
 Nancy goes undercover as the new maid and cooks at the lodge to investigate without appearing suspicious.
 She is tasked with finding the culprit before the remaining guests leave and the reputation of the lodge is destroyed.